 - Health Care Plan;

 - Pathway Plan if applicable;

 The review should also take account of the child's Placement Plan (recorded on the Placement Information Record) and any other plans or strategies (e.g. behaviour management strategy), ensuring that they are up to date, or that arrangements are in place to update them.

-Normally, Looked After Children's Reviews should be convened at the following intervals:
+Normally, Children in our Care Reviews should be convened at the following intervals:

 In relation to children placed with prospective adopters or where there is Authority to Place for Adoption, see the Adoption Reviews Procedure.